gregfox0681/BookCatalog/README.md

 ConfigHelper.ConfigureService(builder);
 ```

-## JWTAuth.Common Project
+## BookCatalog.Common Project
-Furthermore, we require an AppSettings.cs file, which we will place within a new class liberary project named JWTAuth.Common.
+Furthermore, we require an AppSettings.cs file, which we will place within a new class liberary project named BookCatalog.Common.
 This project serves as a repository for all common classes.

 ### Helpers Folder
 Contains various helper classes.